tyataessence/tyataessence.github.io/_posts/reflection/2025-10-22-five-decades-of-love-tragedy.md

 ## <span style="color:#E74C3C;">🔥 2010s–2020s — The Real, Raw, and Reflective</span>

-🎶 _Sajjan Raj Vaidya, Bartika Eam Rai, Tribal Rain, Swoopna Suman, Sanjeev Baraili, Sujan Chapagain, Vten, Sushant KC, Prakash Saput_
+🎶 _Hemant Rana, Yama Buddha, Sajjan Raj Vaidya, Sanjeev Baraili, Sujan Chapagain, Vten, Sushant KC, Prakash Saput_
-🕊️ Songs: _Chupchap_, _Sangi_, _Eklai Bhayeni_, _Hataarindai Bataasindai_, _Katha_
+🕊️ Songs: _Saili, Chupchap, Sangi, Eklai Bhayeni, Hataarindai Bataasindai_

 **Why it matters:**
 Modern Nepali love songs carry the tragedy differently — not in grand heartbreaks, but in subtle emotional truths.
 The pain is quiet, internal, reflective — about mental health, loss, identity, and healing.
-💔 The new generation doesn’t just cry over love — it _learns_ from it.
-It is about _losing yourself_ while remembering them.
+💔 The new generation doesn’t just cry over love - It is about _losing yourself_ while remembering them.

 **Essence:**
 Tragedy now lives in the unsaid — in the spaces between words, beats, and breaths.